ibm-cloud-docs/text-to-speech/audio-formats.md

 ## Supported audio formats
 {: #formats-supported}

 Table 1 lists the audio formats in which you can request synthesized audio.
 By default, the service returns the audio in Ogg format with the Opus codec (`audio/ogg;codecs=opus`).

+The Ogg audio format is not supported with the Safari browser.
+If you are using the the {{site.data.keyword.texttospeechshort}} service with the Safari browser, you must specify a different format in which you want the service to return the audio.
+For more information, see [Specifying an audio format](#formats-specify).
+{: important}

 The service provides the following information for each format:

 -   *Default sampling rate* shows the sampling rate for audio in the indicated format if you do not specify an alternative rate.
 -   *Required parameters* indicates those formats for which you must specify a sampling rate for the returned audio.